marinamadaras/gestures-in-ide/README.md

 To interact with this component, instead of the meme, you can set the boolean **_show_complex_component_** to true in the [configuration file](src/main/resources/application.properties).

+Important note!!!
+Start interacting with the opened window as soon as it appears on screen, as the loading of the "complex" component starts as soon as the window is opened.

 ## Technologies used
 1. Kotlin
 2. Swing